 4th Grade --- “Mapping Out a Healthy Wisconsin”

 This interactive lesson available for classroom presentations using whiteboard technology highlights the impact of agriculture in Wisconsin and discusses 16 foods produced in Wisconsin.
 The lesson compliments the 4th grade Wisconsin social studies unit.
 Approx 60 minutes.
 A dairy snack and handouts will be provided.
 A different version of this program is available.
 Ask your ambassador for details.
-We believe that it is less interactive with the students.

 - Language Arts: SL4.3